wmde/wbaas-deploy/doc/deploying-updated-code.md

  - Commit this change to a branch and push it to github and open a pull request

-## Testing the new chart locally locally
+## Testing the new chart locally, locally
  - Apply the changes to the local cluster with `make apply-local`
  - Go and check your local cluster; see if the new change works